Guidelines for the Definition of Managed Objects

-The Guidelines for the Definition of Managed Objects (GDMO) is a specification for defining managed objects of interest to the Telecommunications Management Network for use in CMIP.
+The Guidelines for the Definition of Managed Objects (GDMO) is a specification for defining managed objects of interest to the Telecommunications Management Network (TMN) for use in the Common Management Information Protocol (CMIP).

-GDMO to the Structure of Management Information for defining a management information base for SNMP.
+GDMO to the Structure of Management Information for defining a management information base for Simple Network Management Protocol (SNMP).
 For example, both represent a hierarchy of managed objects and use ASN.1 for syntax.

 GDMO is defined in ISO/IEC 10165 and ITU-T X.722.